-- All surface runoff from process or work areas at the facility shall be contained and diverted to the oil/water separators.
-Process or work areas are defined for the purpose of this permit as all those areas subject to spills and leaks of raw materials or products containing toxic or hazardous substances (i.e. diked areas, docks, loading or unloading areas, yard areas, etc.). - 2.
-The release of runoff from any diked area or holding basin shall be controlled so that this discharge alone or in combination with all other wastewater's does not exceed the optimum design flow rate for the oil water separators or cause violations of the effluent limitations specified in this permit.
-The design flow rates for the oil/water separator servicing Outfalls 001A and 002A are 0.036 MGD (25 GPM) and 0.022 MGD (15 GPM), respectively. - 3.
+All surface runoff from process or work areas at the facility shall be contained and diverted to the oil/water separator.
+Process or work areas are defined for the purpose of this permit as all those areas subject to spills and leaks of raw materials or products containing toxic or hazardous substances, (i.e., diked areas, docks, loading or unloading areas, yard areas, etc.).

+- 2. The release of runoff from any diked area or holding basin shall be controlled so that this discharge alone or in combination with all other wastewater's does not exceed the optimum design flow rate for the oil water separator or cause violations of the effluent limitations specified in this permit.
+The design flow rate for the oil/water separator servicing Outfall 003A is 0.015 MGD. - 3.
 The wastewater collection and treatment system shall be operated and maintained in order to provide optimal treatment of the wastewaters prior to discharge to the receiving water. - 4.
 The SWPPP in Part I.C. shall specifically address the adequacy of containment of leaks and spills in storage areas (from Drums, Additive Tanks, Petroleum Product Tanks, etc.) and truck loading area(s).
 Adequate containment must exist at these locations so as to prevent untreated discharges from reaching any surface water. - 5.
-A schedule for routinely monitoring and cleaning the oil/water separators for both sludge layer and oil layer shall be specified in the SWPPP.
+A schedule for routinely monitoring and cleaning the oil/water separator for both sludge layer and oil layer shall be specified in the SWPPP.
+The permittee shall use the same monitoring and cleaning frequency for the holding basin adjacent to the truck loading rack area as is specified for the oil/water separator.
 In addition, the SWPPP shall identify procedures for insuring compliance with the permit during such cleaning or maintenance periods. - 6.
 The permittee shall assure the proper management of solid and hazardous waste in accordance with regulations promulgated under the Solid Waste Disposal Act, as amended by the Resource Conservation and Recovery Act (RCRA) of 1978 (40 U.S.C.
 6901 et seq.), or amendments thereto.

-C. STORM WATER POLLUTION PREVENTION PLAN REQUIRMENTS
+C. STORM WATER POLLUTION PREVENTION PLAN REQUIREMENTS